Nick-Sigua/Election_Analytics_Sigua/Second_Blog_Economy.md

 | 8 | Stock Open  | 0.04  | 5.018   | -2.707  | 2.104  |
 | 9  | Stock Close  | 0.04   | 5.019  | -2.776  | 1.967   |
 | 10  | Stock Volume  | 0.05  | 4.99  | -2.243  | 2.265  |

+The R-squared and Mean Squared Error (MSE) values listed above can help me determine a model's predictive power by indicating its in-sample fit.
+For example, a high r-squared or low MSE value would indicate a model had a high in-sample fit, and thus potentially higher predictive power.
+On the other hand, the "leave-one-out" and cross validation values listed above can help me determine a model's predictive power by indicating its out-of-sample fit.
+In this case, a low value for either of these validations would suggest the model had a high out-of-sample fit, and thus higher predictive power.
+When considering predictions, the out-of-sample validations are likely more important than the in-sample figures.
+Based on these definitions, the takeaways from the table are: